AndroidNextdoor/aws-kickstarter/README.md

 DevOpsAdmins and PowerUsers are granted access without requiring an active MFA session token.

+_As a general rule of thumb, the *DevOps* and *Developer* roles should be assigned to Engineers FIRST._
+_Once established, DevOps Engineers and Developers should set their mfa arn in their `.aws/config` file._
-_As a general rule of thumb, the *DevOps* and *Developer* roles should be assigned to Engineers FIRST.
-If it is determined that those engineers need access to AWS resources via cli, they should be assigned the *DevOpsAdmin* or *PowerUser* role at that time.
-This ensures that users abide by a company's required MFA policy._
+_If it is determined that those engineers need access to AWS resources via cli without mfa, they should be assigned the *DevOpsAdmin* or *PowerUser* role at that time._
+_This process ensures that users abide by a company's required MFA policy._

 To look at IAM policies closer, please take a look at [the core-modules](https://github.com/AndroidNextdoor/aws-core-modules-tf)